Dash-Industry-Forum/Events/event.bs.md

 PeriodStart -  \frac{SegmentBase@presentationTimeOffset}{SegmentBase@timescale} + \frac{presentation\_time}{timescale}\qquad \qquad version=1
 \end{cases}
 $$
-<figcaption>Equation 1: Event Start Time of an inband event</figcaption>
+<figcaption>Event Start Time of an inband event</figcaption>
 </figure>

 Where <var>PeriodStart</var> is the corresponding Period‘s start time, and <{SegmentBase/presentationTimeoffset}> and <{SegmentBase/timescale}> are the [=Presentation Time Offset=] (PTO) and [=time scale=] of the corresponding Represenation.

-Note that based on the above equation, <var>PT</var>  is always equal to or larger than <var>RT</var> in both versions of emsg.
+Note: <var>PT</var> is always equal to or larger than <var>RT</var> in both versions of emsg.

-Also note that since the media sample timescales might be different than emsg timescale, the <var>PT</var> might not line up with a media sample if different timescales are used.
+Note: Since the media sample timescales might be different than emsg's timescale, <var>PT</var> might not line up with a media sample if different timescales are used.

-Finally, if various Adaptation Sets carry the same events, different Adaptation Sets/Representations with different PTOs, the
+Note: If various Adaptation Sets carry the same events, different Adaptation Sets/Representations with different PTOs, the
-<var>presentation_time</var> values might be different per Adaptation Set/Representation, meaning that the same emsg box can not be replicated over multiple Representations and/or Adaptations Sets.
+<var>presentation_time_delta</var> and/or <var>presentation_time</var> values might be different per Adaptation Set/Representation, i.e. the same emsg box can not be replicated over multiple Representations and/or Adaptations Sets.

+In this document, we use the following common variable names instead of some of above variables to harmonize parameters between Inband events, MPD events, and timed metadata samples:

+- <var>scheme_id</var> = scheme_id_uri
+- <var>duration</var> = event_duration

-## MPD events timing model # {#mpd-event-timing}
+## MPD events timing model ## {#mpd-event-timing}

 MPD events carry the similar data model as the inband event.
 However they are carried in the MPD, at the Period elements.
 Each Period event has <{EventStream}> element(s), defining the <{EventStream/schemeIdUri}>, <{EventStream/value}> , <{EventStream/timescale}> and a sequences of <{Event}> elements.
 Each event may have <{Event/presentationTime}>, <{Event/duration}>, <{Event/id}> and <{Event/messageData}> attributes, as shown in Figure 4.